csinowato/application-security-labs/out-of-bounds-register/README.md

 };
 fwrite(program, 256, 1, fd1);
 ```
-The crafted gift card file was then loaded into the `giftcardreader` application.
-Because there was no bounds check,the out-of-bounds register value led to an invalid memory write.
+The crafted gift card file was then loaded into the gift card reader application.
+Because there was no bounds check, the out-of-bounds register value led to an invalid memory write.

 ## Impact
 Exploiting this vulnerability caused the application to crash with a segmentation fault.
 Because the interpreter didn't validate the register index, it led to an out-of-bounds write, which could be potentially be exploited further in a real-world context.